-If an order is received that doesn't have a signature or message from the designated ordering authority, contact the incident to verify validity of the order.
+If an order is received that doesn't have a signature or message from the designated ordering authority, the incident will be contacted to verify validity of the order.

-Overhead Ordering Local Resources: Communication between the MACC and Expanded Dispatch is essential.
+Overhead Ordering of Local Resources: Communication between the MACC and Expanded Dispatch is essential.
 Orders for local overhead personnel must go through the local DO.
-Resources are local if they are from one of the following units: Allegheny NF, Monongahela NF, Wayne NF, New River Gorge NP, Cuyahoga NP, Ottawa National Wildlife Refuge, New Jersey State, Maryland State, Delaware State, Pennsylvania State, West Virginia State, Ohio State, and other NWS or State & Private Forestry personnel.
+Resources are local if they are from one of the following units: Allegheny NF, Monongahela NF, Wayne NF, National Capital Area Zone NP, MidAtlantic Zone NP, Allegheny Zone NP, and part of the Mountain to the Sea Zone NP, all of the FWS refuges in the MACC service area, New Jersey State, Maryland State, Delaware State, Commonwealth of Pennsylvania, West Virginia State, Ohio State, and other NWS or State & Private Forestry personnel.
 If there are questions about the hosting agency of a resource, contact the Center Manager/DO for clarification.
-If Local and neighboring dispatch area resources have been exhausted, place the order with EACC.
+If local and neighboring dispatch area resources have been exhausted, place the order with EACC.

-After exhausting agency and cooperator resources for equipment, orders for local Emergency Equipment Rental agreements are to be placed directly with the local Administrative Officer or Buying Team.
-Area and National requests are to be placed with EACC after.
+After exhausting agency and cooperator resources for equipment, orders for local Emergency Equipment Rental agreements are to be placed directly with the local Administrative Officer, AIMS, or Buying Team.
+Geographic area and National requests are to be placed with EACC.
 The only VIPR list for the MACC is the Eastern Area Ambulance and EMT list.

 All Supplies will be ordered in IROC.
 Use the most efficient source for these items.
 Cache orders must be grouped together and ordered as a "batch."
 The Northeast Interagency Fire Cache (MN-NEK), located in Grand Rapids, Minnesota, is the National Interagency Support Cache for the Eastern Area.
-Because the MACC footprint is a great distance from the NEK, instances may arise that necessitate the use of the Southern Area Incident Support Cache SAK, located in London, Kentucky, which is much closer.
+Because the MACC service area is a great distance from the NEK, instances may arise that necessitate the use of the Southern Area Incident Support Cache SAK, located in London, Kentucky, which is much closer.
 Before orders are sent to the SAK, approval to use SAK must be given.
 Requests to use SAK are routed through EACC.

 Local purchases are to be placed directly with the local Administrative Officer or Buying Team.
-Type 1 and 2 incidents generally order supplies directly from the RMK cache and will have their own block of S#'s.
-These procedures will be negotiated with the teams during their initial inbriefing.
-All requests for incident replacement of durable goods (both NFES and Non-NFES) and property must have a Property Loss and Damage Report (OF-289), be approved by appropriate level of authority (incident commander, incident business advisor, FMO, DO, etc.) and if damaged must be surrendered prior to issuing an S number.
-For Non-NFES items S numbers must be issued with a total dollar amount not to exceed the cost of the comparable NFES item as listed in the current years NFES Cache Catalog.
+CIMT incidents generally order supplies directly from the RMK cache and will have their own block of S#'s.
+These procedures will be negotiated with the teams during their initial in-briefing.
+All requests for incident replacement of durable goods (both NFES and Non-NFES) and property must have a Property Loss and Damage Report (OF-289), be approved by appropriate level of authority (incident commander, incident business advisor, FMO, DO, etc.) and if damaged, must be surrendered prior to issuing an S number.
+For Non-NFES items, S numbers must be issued with a total dollar amount not to exceed the cost of the comparable NFES item as listed in the current years NFES Cache Catalog.

 A Demob Glide Path or plan should be provided to Expanded Dispatch for review with-in the first few days of an Incident Management Team (IMT) arriving on an incident.
 Release notifications for each resource must be received 24 hours prior to the actual release time of the resource being released.
-Expanded will also coordinate with I.A. dispatch for reassignment of resources when warranted.
+Expanded will also coordinate with IA dispatch for reassignment of resources when warranted.
 All travel arrangements for resources will be the responsibility of Expanded Dispatch and will follow Eastern Area and National guidelines.
 Overhead traveling via commercial airline will be done by Expanded using the travel SOG and the BCD logbook.
 All other resources are to have travel arranged as appropriate and documented in IROC.